 Everything Business

 We mentioned earlier about the different kinds of shops you can open.
-You’ll need to know that in order to make your business plan work and allow yourself to budget correctly.
+You’ll need to know that to make your business plan work and allow yourself to budget correctly.

 One of the most fun parts of opening up a business is branding.
 Ask yourself these questions as you think about branding for your coffee shop: